Dearborn Federal Criminal Defense Lawyers

 Meet Dr. Nick Oberheiden.
 Nick serves clients in Dearborn and Detroit and he is one of the few attorneys whose practice is limited to federal cases.
 Nick has represented clients in many of the country’s high profile FBI and DEA investigations — from representing a well-known business man in the investigation against President Trump’s personal attorney, Michael Cohen, to representing hundreds of physicians against allegations of opioid abuse, prescription fraud, Medicare fraud, and illegal kickbacks within and outside Michigan.

-What makes Nick different to most lawyers is not just his diverse cultural background.
+What makes Nick different to most Dearborn federal criminal defense attorneys is not just his diverse cultural background.
 Nick speaks five languages and has lived in several countries on various continents.
 It is his commitment to respect every client regardless of ethical background, religious beliefs, or culpability.
 But Nick doesn’t want to impress with words, he wants to impress with results.

 Call 888-680-1745 to Protect Your Rights